brillout/proto-db/readme.template.md

 ### API

 - `const data = proto.load(databaseFile, defaultValue)` loads and returns the JavaScript object saved at `databaseFile`.
-If there is no file at `databaseFile` then `defaultValue` is returned.
+If there is no file at `databaseFile` then `defaultValue` is used.
 The `proto.load` function is synchronous.
 - `await data._proto.save()` saves `data` to the disk at the path `databaseFile` you provided when running `const data = proto.load(databaseFile)`.
-- `proto.getUUID()` returns a universally unique ID.
+- `proto.getUUID()` generates and returns a universally unique ID.